Winter Joys and Woes: Avoid These 23 Mistakes When Battling a Cold

 4 Smoke

-If your cold is making you cough out all kinds of foreign substances, then lighting up is only going to make your symptoms worse.
-“When you smoke, you’re irritating and damaging your lungs,” Neelam Taneja-Uppal, MD, an infectious disease specialist, explained to Everyday Health.
-When you’re sick with a cold, your lungs are already working twice as hard to rid of the infection, and the last thing they need is an influx of cigarette smoke to distract them from their job.
+If your cold is causing you to cough up various foreign substances, then smoking will only exacerbate your symptoms.
+“When you smoke, you’re irritating and damaging your lungs,” Neelam Taneja-Uppal, MD, an infectious disease specialist, shared with Everyday Health.
+When you are suffering from a cold, your lungs are already exerting extra effort to eliminate the infection, and introducing cigarette smoke only hinders their ability to function effectively.
+This added stress is the last thing your lungs need as they strive to recover and clear the infection from your body.

 5 Booze